+$\tau_m$ scales as $Ei(1/Pe^{1/2})$, a function that follows the logarithmic growth $\log(Pe)/2$ at asymptotically large Péclet number.
+Thus Eq.~\eqref{eq:taum} takes a form similar as the expression of lamellar mixing time in chaotic flows~\citep{Villermaux2019}, $\tau_m \sim \gamma^{-1} \ln Pe_0$, with $Pe_0=s_0^2\gamma/\kappa$ a Péclet number defined on the initial size of lamella $s_0$.
+In contrast to the lamellar mixing time, the characteristic time obtained in fully developed mixing fronts is independent of the initial thickness of scalar interfaces.

-In the following section, we numerically test the accuracy of this prediction in a periodic, two-dimensional, smooth, and chaotic flow, the random sine flow.
-Transport is solved for a fixed mean gradient in a periodic domain (Sections ~\ref{sec:spectrum} and \ref{sec:fluct}) and in the case of a dispersing front in an infinite domain (Section~\ref{sec:front}).
+In the following section, we numerically test the accuracy of these theoretical predictions in a periodic, two-dimensional, smooth, and chaotic flow--the random sine flow--for which $D$, $\gamma$ and ${\gamma^\prime}$ can be estimated independently.